kavyaarora1706/Job-Portal-Website/README.md

 # Worklyn

-**Get the future you deserve** - A modern job portal connecting talented professionals with top startups and tech giants.
+A modern job portal connecting talented professionals with top startups and tech giants.

 ## Overview